Alexco2003/Proiect-2-SD/README.md

   ![Screenshot_1](https://user-images.githubusercontent.com/105515716/235310849-0e15a383-dcbe-49ba-a224-5857143235d3.jpg)

-  Using the interactive menu, we can test all the operations on the Fibonacci Heap A, including a one-time use-only Merge operation that merges Fibonacci Heap A with Fibonacci Heap B. To be more precise, Fibonacci Heap A is the Fibonacci Heap we will be working on, and Fibonacci Heap B is just to test the Merge operation.
+  Using the interactive menu, we can test all the operations on the Fibonacci Heap A, including a one time use only Merge operation that merges Fibonacci Heap A with Fibonacci Heap B. To be more precise, Fibonacci Heap A is the Fibonacci Heap we will be working on, and Fibonacci Heap B is just to test the Merge operation.